Kirkby Microwave Privacy Notice

 - Rights in relation to automated decision making and profiling.
 Kirkby Microwave does not process data in this way.

-if you would like to action any of your rights above.
+Please email us with your contact details if you would like to exercise any of your rights above.

 You should note that these rights are not absolute, and we may be entitled (or required) to refuse requests